anfperez/code-assessment-web/README.md

 I can clearly see the array of the Chronograph, Quartz, and Weekender inside the PromiseValue.
 I'm going to keep trying to extract the PromiseValue somehow.
 I'm sure there's a way to do it.

 ### Future Improvements

+## Current Isolated Problems - Require Resolution
+### properly implement the Cart Overlay
+- use reactstrap to generate an onClick element that would open the cart with all products within

+### get Remove From Cart / Increase Item / Decrease Item to work properly
+### extract the value from the API call so that I can pass it to getProducts